pingcap/docs/reference/transactions/transaction-pessimistic.md

 - TiDB supports both the optimistic transaction mode and pessimistic transaction mode in the same cluster.
 You can specify either mode for transaction execution.

-- TiDB sets the lock wait timeout time by the `innodb_wait_timeout` variable.
+- TiDB sets the lock wait timeout time by the `innodb_lock_wait_timeout` variable.
 After the lock times out, a MySQL-compatible error code `1205` is returned.

 - TiDB supports the `FOR UPDATE NOWAIT` syntax and does not block and wait for locks to be released.
 Instead, a MySQL-compatible error code `3572` is returned.